eldoy/waveorb-site/app/pages/doc/actions.md

 The `model` is automatically replaced with the name of the directory your action file lives in.

 To set up your backend using default actions simply create an empty action file.
-If need to save your projects, create an empty file called `create.js` in `app/actions` and it just works.
+If you need to save your data, create an empty file called `create.js` in `app/actions` and it just works.

 Once you need to customize your backend, just write your own actions to replace the default ones.

 ### Web hooks

-If you need to use Waveorb actions without the Waveorb client you can access your access via URL too.
-If you action is in `app/actions/project/create.js`, you can access it via the URL `/api/project/create` using a `POST` request.
+If you need to use Waveorb actions without the Waveorb client you can access your actions via URL too.
+If your action is in `app/actions/project/create.js`, you can access it via the URL `/api/project/create` using a `POST` request.

 In development testing you remove the `/api` to make it just `/project/create`.